 “When I evaluate any patient for facial surgery, I always ask what the person likes about their features before focusing on the negative aspects.
 This is particularly important when treating non-Caucasian patients because the nose, for instance, still needs to blend well with the other facial features, ” explains Dr. Jeremy White, “A patient may want the nasal hump decreased but still kept slightly prominent to preserve a feature from a father, for instance.
 Assessments of ethnic group desires have become more difficult due to an increasing number of children from multicultural backgrounds.
 I therefore try not to make too many assumptions about patients’ preferences.
 These are important discussions that help me to get to know my patients well before surgery.”

 Regardless of the ethnic features a patient idealizes, most plastic surgeons see procedures as a matter of personal choice – as long as they are being done because it is the patient’s desire and not because of any external pressures.
 Plastic surgeries, regardless of the patient’s ethnicity, have permanent effects.
 Therefore, it’s important for patients to make sure they are prepared for the changes.
-It is also important to check your surgeon’s credentials and make sure that he or she is board certified in plastic surgery, which is the symbol of excellence and safety in cosmetic surgery.
+It is also important to check your surgeon’s credentials and make sure that he or she is board certified in plastic surgery, which is the symbol of excellence and safety in cosmetic surgery in Miami and elsewhere.